Bloomfield (film): Reception

-The film had its world premiere in Harris' hometown of Limerick.
+The film was to have had its world premiere on Friday, November 6th, 1970, at the Savoy cinema in Harris' hometown of Limerick.
+Some big names attended the premiere, including Roger Moore and Honor Blackman.
+But just as the show was about to start, a phone call was received saying that a bomb had been planted in the cinema and the building was hurriedly evacuated.
+No bomb was found but Richard Harris was understandably very angry about the incident.
 Screened at the 1971 Berlin Film Festival, Rex Reed who was a judge called it "an appalling piece of self indulgent garbage."

 The film was not released in the US until 1972 where it was screened under the title The Hero.